microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrintPrinterShare.md

   - `[UnseenConversationsCount <Int32?>]`: Count of conversations that have been delivered one or more new posts since the signed-in user's last visit to the group.
 This property is the same as unseenCount.
 Returned only on $select.
   - `[UnseenCount <Int32?>]`: Count of conversations that have received new posts since the signed-in user last visited the group.
 This property is the same as unseenConversationsCount.Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
   - `[UnseenMessagesCount <Int32?>]`: Count of new posts that have been delivered to the group's conversations since the signed-in user's last visit to the group.
 Returned only on $select.
   - `[Visibility <String>]`: Specifies the group join policy and group content visibility for groups.
 Possible values are: Private, Public, or HiddenMembership.
 HiddenMembership can be set only for Microsoft 365 groups, when the groups are created.
 It can't be updated later.
 Other values of visibility can be updated after group creation.
-If visibility value is not specified during group creation on Microsoft Graph, a security group is created as Private by default and Microsoft 365 group is Public.
+If visibility value is not specified during group creation on Microsoft.Graph.Beta, a security group is created as Private by default and Microsoft 365 group is Public.
 Groups assignable to roles are always Private.
 See group visibility options to learn more.
 Returned by default.
 Nullable.
   - `[WritebackConfiguration <IMicrosoftGraphGroupWritebackConfiguration>]`: groupWritebackConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[IsEnabled <Boolean?>]`: Indicates whether writeback of cloud groups to on-premise Active Directory is enabled.
 Default value is true for Microsoft 365 groups and false for security groups.